Santiago Peak

 - Node 747565 K6MWT-R (Offline as of 4/2/2017)

 - 435 and Roger were banned by Echolink on April 2, 2017 due to a #6 violation of their loosely defined guidelines.
 It seems the gutter parlance language that the FCC now allows on the Amateur Radio service is not acceptable to Echolink.
-They are a private service and can ban anyone for any reason.

 - See the Echolink “guidelines” here: http://www.echolink.org/access_policies.htm